Track estimated and actual costs and billables per task or sitewide using Uptick's profitability calculations.

 Contact your manager if you don't have the permissions.

 Adding Labour Estimates to Tasks

-Adding estimated time to your products: Billing > Product Catalogue > View each Product.
+Adding estimated time to your products: Billing > Product Catalogue > Edit each product and apply the appropriate time estimate for that product.
 Update time estimates on your products in bulk using the Product importer.

 Adding estimated time to your routines or services:

 For Customers on Routines: Customer Data > Properties > View a property > Manage Routine Services > Edit each level and apply the appropriate time estimate for that level.
 You also can bulk import your routine estimates using your Routine Service Level importer.